pts/movemetafs/README.txt

 2. movemetafs is installed and started.
 3. Tag names are designed, empty tags are added.
 4. Some files are tagged with existing tag names.
+5. Textual description is added for some files.
-5. Searches are performed based on tag names.
+6. Searches are performed based on tag names.
 Search results are presented as symlinks to normal files. on the filesystem.
 The name of the symlink is similar to the name of the original files (but ambiguities are resolved).
+7. Tag names and descriptionsa re retrieved as POSIX extended attributes (getfattr(1), `getfattr -d -e text -- $FILENAME').
-6. As an overall effect, with movemetafs files are much easier to find, and it is easy to make file collection based on a specific theme.
+8. As an overall effect, with movemetafs files are much easier to find, and it is easy to make file collection based on a specific theme.

 Installation quickstart